chris-clifton/the_house_two/documentation/ideas.md

   - how this data could be used against them if the app were for whatever reason breached/sold
 - when a user deletes their account, they should be given the option to delete literally everything from out database
   - just make it known like "hey! we can deactivate your account for your convenience if you ever sign back up (which means we have to keep your data), but we can really really delete it for your privacy if youre sure youre done here"
-    - require admin password either way
+    - require captain password either way

 # STI